dan-kwiat/charity-base-app/docs/getting-started.md

 - Send the variable value in a `variables` JSON parameter alongside the `query` parameter

-For example, let's define a variable `minIncome` in our query:
+For example, let's replace the minimum income `100000` from the query above with a variable called `minIncome`:

 ```graphql
 query CountCharitiesCHC($minIncome: Float) {